 Choosing between Lusha and Scalelist for your B2B contact data comes down to five questions:

-• Do you need a prospecting database you can search from scratch, or a tool that enriches lists you've already built?
+Do you need a prospecting database you can search from scratch, or a tool that enriches lists you have already built?

-• Are you a single rep working a LinkedIn workflow, or an enterprise team running multi-channel plays across departments?
+Are you a single rep working a LinkedIn workflow, or a team running multi-channel plays across departments?

 Lusha works well for sales teams that want verified contact data with minimal setup.
 Its Chrome Extension lets reps reveal emails and phone numbers on LinkedIn without leaving the page, and its 280M+ contact database with 98% email deliverability and 85-86% phone accuracy gives teams reliable data.
-Recent additions like AI Recommendations, Playlists, and the Engage email sequencer show Lusha growing beyond data into workflow automation.
-But Engage is email-only with no multi-channel sequencing, Conversations is still in beta, and CRM integrations are one-way only, which limits how well Lusha fits into complex GTM operations.
+Lusha carries a G2 rating of 4.3/5 across 1,492 reviews, reflecting strong adoption among SMB and mid-market sales teams.
+Recent additions like AI Recommendations, AI Playlists, and the Engage email sequencer show Lusha growing beyond data into workflow automation.
+Lusha has also launched an MCP server that connects its contact data to AI assistants.
+But Engage is email-only with no multi-channel sequencing, CRM integrations are one-way only, and the credit economics add up fast: at $49.90/month for 40 credits on the Starter plan, each contact reveal costs roughly $1.25 before phone reveals (10 credits each).

 Both platforms handle contact data well for their respective audiences.
-But for teams that need more than data (the intelligence to know which accounts to pursue, why deals move or stall, and where to focus next), there's a different category of platform.
+But for teams that need more than data (the intelligence to know which accounts to pursue, why deals move or stall, and where to focus next), there is a different category of platform.

-ZoomInfo is an AI-powered GTM platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
 That data fuels ZoomInfo's GTM Context Graph, which unifies your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
 The result: AI that understands why deals move or stall.
 The email follow-up it drafts addresses the actual concern from the conversation.
 The next GTM play targets accounts matching your win patterns.
 The forecast reflects buying evidence rather than rep optimism.
 Your team can access this intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
+Seismic, for example, reported that its outbound team became 54% more productive and saved an average of 11.5 hours per week after adopting ZoomInfo's AI capabilities, per the published case study.

 If you want a platform that goes beyond contact lookup to power your entire go-to-market motion, see how ZoomInfo works.